 - a.
 Counter tops may be manufactured post form laminate, granite or solid surface. - b.
-Site built tops countertops must be constructed of 3/4"AC plywood.
+Site built tops countertops must be constructed of 3⁄4"AC plywood.
 No particle board, press board or fiber board will be allowed. - 3.
-All units must have an 18 cubic foot minimum Energy Star rated frost free refrigerator freezer with ice maker and: Rehabilitation projects must provide an 14 cubic foot minimum

-Energy Star rated frost free refrigerator.
-Ice maker not required in rehabilitation projects if cost prohibitive base on plumbing.

-- a.
-Doors must open beyond 90 degrees to allow bin removal. - b.
+All units must have an 18 cubic foot minimum Energy Star rated frost free refrigerator freezer with ice maker and: Rehabilitation projects must provide an 14 cubic foot minimum Energy Star rated frost free refrigerator.
+Ice maker not required in rehabilitation projects if cost prohibitive base on plumbing. - a.
+Doors must open beyond 90 degrees to allow bin removal.

+- b.
 Ice maker box (cold water supply) with shut off must be installed behind the refrigerator. - 4.
 All units must have an Energy Star rated dishwasher and be installed beside the kitchen sink.
 Dishwasher not required in rehabilitation projects if cost prohibitive based on plumbing or moving of walls. - 5.
-All units must have a double bowl kitchen sink 8" deep minimum. - 6.
+All units must have a double bowl kitchen sink 8" deep minimum.
+With exception of ADA units, see (J)(13)(c) below - 6.
 All units must have over the range microwave.
-With exception of ADA units, see (J)(13)(g) below. - 7.
-All units must have a slide in range that is at least 30 inches wide or a cooktop and wall oven. - a.
+With exception of ADA units, see (J)(13)(h) below. - 7.
+All units must have a free-standing range that is at least 30 inches wide or a cooktop and wall oven. - a.
 A backsplash panel must be installed behind the cooktop and cover the entire wall behind the cooktop. - b.
 Anti-tip devices must be installed on all kitchen ranges and be securely fastened to the floor. - 8.
 All units must have a Fire Stop or comparable extinguishing system over the stove.
 Alternatively, the range must have SmartBurner elements installed in the range. - 9.
 Each unit must be equipped with a 5 lb.
 ABC rated dry chemical fire extinguisher readily accessible in the kitchen and mounted to accommodate handicapped accessible height in accessible units.
-If contained in the cabinet/pantry area must have proper signage, 4"X3" minimum identifying the location. - 10.
-A 24" wide pantry cabinet, same manufacture as kitchen cabinets, or a pantry closet with a 24" interior door and a minimum of 24' deep must be provided in the kitchen.
+If contained in the cabinet/pantry area must have proper signage, 4"X3" minimum identifying the location. - A 24" wide pantry cabinet, same manufacture as kitchen cabinets, or a pantry closet with a 24" interior door and a minimum of 24' deep must be provided in the kitchen.
 Pantry cabinet or pantry closet size of 24" does not apply to rehabilitation projects. - 11.
 Fluorescent lighting or LED lighting is required in the kitchen which must provide 30 footcandle minimum on all counter tops. - 12.
-The aisle width between cabinets and/or appliances is 42" minimum. - 13.
+The aisle width between cabinets and/or appliances is 42" minimum in U-Shaped kitchens it is 67". - 13.
 For Type A units: - a.
 The refrigerator must be ADA compliant. - b.
+The dishwasher must be ADA compliant. - c.
 Kitchen sinks must be ADA compliant and: - i.
 Be 6 1⁄2" deep maximum. - ii.
 Be rear-draining. - iii.
-Sink bottoms insulated if bottom of sink is at or below 29 inches above finished floor. - c.
-The range / cooktop / wall oven must be ADA compliant. - d.
-Pull-out worktops are prohibited - e.
-Workstations must be installed beside the range with no wall to the left or right of the workstation. - f.
-The wall cabinet mounted over the work station must be 48 inches maximum above finished floor to the top of the bottom shelf. - g.
-Provide cabinet microwave shelf with microwave or counter top microwave. - h.
+Sink bottoms insulated if bottom of sink is at or below 29 inches above finished floor. - d.
+The range / cooktop / wall oven must be ADA compliant. - e.
+Pull-out worktops are prohibited - f.
+Workstations must be installed beside the range with no wall to the left or right of the workstation. - g.
+The wall cabinet mounted over the work station must be 48 inches maximum above finished floor to the top of the bottom shelf. - h.
+Provide cabinet microwave shelf with microwave or counter top microwave. - i.
 Unit must have a 30" range hood. - i.
-The range hood fan and light must have separate remote switches. - i.
-Kitchen ranges with cooktop can be no higher than 34" above floor. - j.
-Provide ADA complaint cabinet handles/pulls on cabinet doors and drawers.
+The range hood fan and light must have separate remote switches. - j.
+Provide ADA compliant cabinet handles/pulls on cabinet doors and drawers.
 Knobs are prohibited.

-K. BATHROOMS
+N. BATHROOMS